nice-game-hints/zniw-adventure/BigFungus/Money/mammals.md

 ---
 title: How to deal with the mammal nest
-keywords: zniw adventure, how to reach fungilla, zniw mushroom cave, games with mushrooms
+keywords: zniw adventure, how to reach fungilla, zniw mushroom cave, games with mushrooms, zniw mammal nest, zniw mammal trapping
-order: 60
+order: 80
 ---

 Whew, what a large village!
 You finally managed to land a job, and Tra has sent you into the forest to deal with the mammals that have been ruining the village's food supplies.